skeeto/skeeto.github.com/_posts/2021-12-30-Some-sanity-for-C-and-C-development-on-Windows.markdown

 convenience and for succinctly capturing the concept.
 You may even want to [enable ANSI escape processing][ansi] in your version.

+**Update December 2024**: Pavel Galkin [demonstrates how `libwinsane.so` changes the console state][global], which affects all processes associated with the terminal.
+This is mostly unavoidable, and it's one reason I've since concluded that UTF-8 manifests are a poor solution.
+Better to [solve the problem using a platform layer][layer].

 [Cygwin]: https://www.cygwin.com/
 [MSYS2]: https://www.msys2.org/